lucienshawls/Free-Cloud-Compute/README.md

   You need to decide whether FRPC is used.

-  If so, you also need to Specify the remote SSH port for FRP.
+  If so, you also need to specify the remote SSH port for FRP.
 This will be referred to later as `FRP_SSH_PORT`.

 - Personal SSH public key

   You may deploy your persoanl SSH public key for authentication.
 Make sure that the corresponding secret has been added to the repository.

 - Static host key